hevgan/clipper_macOS/README.md

 - Integrate with Handoff (have things copied from other devices).
 - Persist history between launches (optional).
 - Add search/filter across historical entries.
-- Add a download link or a .dmg to blob
+- Add a download link or a signed .dmg
-- Refine UI
+- Refine UI/animations further
-- Add option to build package with xCode
+- Add option to build package with Xcode
-- Deploy to AppStore
+- Deploy to the App Store
 - Add CI/CD

 ## Known bugs
-- Copy as path performed on a file copies the file and not the path. (fix: add option to copy either path or the file itself from Clipper)
+- None reported.